 Here is my totally transformed Master Closet:

 Seeing the before will really help you appreciate this makeover!
-You can see the full transformation here.
+You can see the before and how I built my closet here.

 Now for those tips I promised…